ttouming/library-borrowing-system/README.md

 # library-borrowing-system
 ## Description
 The program aims to provide a tool borrowing system using c# which can be divided into two parts.
 One is menu, the other is classes which are Tool, ToolCollection, Member and MemberCollection class.
 The menu provides a simple interface for users interacting with the program.
 Turning to classes, the ToolCollection class uses an array of Tool object to store the tool objects.
 For MemberCollection, I use a hastable of Member class to store the member objects.
+Futhermore, i used a 3-D array to store the tool which could enhance time efficiency when adding tools.
+I also used heap sort in displaying top-3 most frequent borrowed tools.

 ![image](https://user-images.githubusercontent.com/115144351/203486106-122b800f-fb77-4860-bb9f-a2a832f84cc1.png)